LEMURS dataset: Large-scale multi-detector ElectroMagnetic Universal Representation of Showers: Data Records

 \section{Data Records}

+The \dataset dataset is released on Zenodo~\cite{lemurs}, with both the training dataset and the testing dataset.

-The testing dataset is presented in a structure that allows easy navigation between different detectors, as depicted below.
+The testing dataset is presented in a structure that allows easy navigation between different detectors, as depicted in Fig.~\ref{fig:directory}.
 The names of the HDF5 (\texttt{.h5}) files included in those directories correspond to the ranges of incident particle observables as described in Sec.~\ref{sec:values}.

 The training files are all uploaded separately (as Zenodo does not support directory structure) to allow users to choose how many of those large files are useful for their studies.
 They can be easily recognized by the name of the file: \\\texttt{LEMURS\_<DETECTOR>\_gamma\_100kEvents\_1GeV<MAX>\_GPSflat\_part<PART>.h5}.